 Dr Radim Tylecek, currently a research associate at the University of Edinburgh, is set to join us as a machine-vision specialist.
 While Derek Liddle, an ex-Honeywell engineer who has worked with us on the Boundary alarm, will be heading up electronic design and assisting with technology selection for the camera.

 Once launched, the camera will be compatible with all smart alarms and will be controlled via the Boundary app.
 The alarm will form the foundational connection for contacting the police and for integration with other smart home products, such as Amazon’s Alexa, Google Home and Philips Hue.

 The Boundary smart alarm launches later this year.
-Visit the shop to preorder it today.
+Visit the shop to order it today.
 The AI camera will be available in late 2021 and will integrate with all Boundary smart alarms.